learn-co-curriculum/dsc-object-oriented-attributes-with-functions-lab/README.md

 ## What Is a Domain Model?

 A domain model is the representation of a real-world concept or structure translated in to software.
 This is a key function of object orientation.
 So far, our Python classes have been used as blueprints or templates for  instance objects of that class.
-As an example, a Driver class would create driver instance objects, and the class would define a basic structure for what that driver instance object should look like and what capabilities it should have.
+As an example, a Driver class would create driver intsance objects, and the class would define a basic structure for what that driver instance object should look like and what capabilities it should have.
 But a class is only one part of a domain model just as, typically, a driver is only one part of a larger structure.

 A domain model is meant to mirror that larger, real-world structure.
 It is more than just one class, it is an entire environment that often depends on other parts or classes to function properly.
 So, in keeping with a Driver class, we could use the example of a taxi and limousine service as our domain model.
 There are many more parts to a service like this than drivers alone.
 We could imagine dispatchers, mechanics, accountants, passengers, etc., all being part of the structure of this domain model.
 In a simplified example, we could have instance and class methods handle things like `dispatch_driver`, `calculate_revenue_from_rides`, `service_taxi`, or any other function of a taxi and limousine service.